 The City's Park & Recreation Department offers many fun things to do.

 Point of Sale Inspection

-The City of Golden Valley City requires all properties to have a sanitary sewer inspection before they are advertised for sale.
+The City of Golden Valley requires all properties that do not have a Certificate of Inflow & Infiltration (I/I) Compliance to have a sanitary sewer inspection before they are advertised for sale.
 Property owners must obtain a Certificate of I/I Compliance from the City before selling or transferring title of property.
 Properties that don't pass inspection will be issued a correction notice.

 Please call the City at 763-593-3962 to verify that your property is in need of certification before beginning the I/I certification process.